tricknotes/nothub.org/index.md

 *NotHub* is a Chrome Extension for [GitHub](https://github.com) notification.

-Have you ever had a problem that you no longer watch GitHub timeline cause of too many following users and watching repositories?
-If so, how about to try NotHub?

-NotHub provides you to notify *only events* that you are *just interested*.
+NotHub provides you to notify events that you are *just interested*.
 Furthermore, you can take notifications in *realtime*.

 You can have a list different from GitHub.